fragaria/karmen-docs/docs/printing.md

 Karmen allows you to manually trigger some actions on the printer both during the print and when it's inactive.
 Those actions include:

-- Moving the printer head (X/Y/Z axes)
-- Controlling the extrusion: enforce extrusion or retraction of some amount of material
-- Adjusting current temperature of both the extruder and the heatbed
-- Toggling the printer head fan on/off
-- Toggling the printer motors on/off
 - Toggling the LED lighting of Karmen Pill on/off
+- *Moving the printer head (X/Y/Z axes)*
+- *Controlling the extrusion: enforce extrusion or retraction of some amount of material*
+- *Adjusting current temperature of both the extruder and the heatbed*
+- *Toggling the printer head fan on/off*
+- *Toggling the printer motors on/off*

 You can trigger those actions on the [printer status page](printers.md?id=displaying-printer-status) under **Controls** tab.

+?> Support for actions written in italics is coming soon.